KadirKarabacak/REACT/README.md

 - What is **props** and how can i use [ For DRY prensiple immediately **destructure** props object ].
 - Why props are **immutable** [ Readonly ].
+- What is children props, and how can i use them.

 #### ♦ State